emergy-official/invaders.sampleweb3.dev/readme.md

 This project is created for fun and need security improvements before using it for a real projects:
 - Anyone can play with a smart contract function
-  -  You can fake the leaderboard score
   -  You can fake leveling up
+  -  You can fake having in-game items

 - The code readability, typescript and unit tests should be improved in the future.